 The dolphins’ common name is Māui, after the Māori name for the North Island – te Ika a Māui.
 They are also known as Māui dolphins, usage WWF now favours in line with the Department of Conservation.
 The Māori name for Māui dolphins is popoto.

 With a total population estimated at about 63 adults, Māui dolphins are the world’s rarest marine dolphin.
 The Department of Conservation in 2016 released a new "abundance estimate", estimating that there were 63 Māui dolphins over the age of one year, with a 95% confidence interval of 57-75, meaning scientists are 95% sure that there is between 57 and 75 individuals excluding calves.
 The previous abudance estimate was 55, but as the confidence intervals for each estimate overlap, this does not mean the population has stablised or increased.

 It is very unlikely that more than 10 calves exist at any given time with a population level this low.
 It also means there needs to be about 20 mature adult females (over 7 years of age) for the population to recover.

 The fate of the world’s smallest and rarest marine dolphin is in our hands.
 If we don’t act now, we will see this amazing creature disappear forever.

-This year, we released a Business Economic Research Limited (BERL) report, showing that it will cost as little as 0.03% of the government's budget to save Māui dolphins and support fishing communities through the transition.
+In 2017, we released a Business Economic Research Limited (BERL) report, showing that it will cost as little as 0.03% of the government's budget to save Māui dolphins and support fishing communities through the transition.